srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 #### Task 3: Add the SpikeAndDipScore Clustered Bar Chart Tile

-1. To add the SpikeAndDipScore Clustered Bar Chart, at the top of the blank dashboard, click **+ Add tile**.
+1. To add the SpikeAndDipScore Clustered Bar Chart, at the top of the dashboard, click **+ Add tile**.

 1. In the **Add tile** pane, under **REAL-TIME DATA**, click **Custom Streaming Data**, and then click **Next**.